 Comprehensive: to pay for incidents such as car theft, hail damage, or other damage that is not caused due to collision.

-Uninsured Motorist Coverage: to pay for your medical bills when the other driver is at fault and causes accident.
-Ideally they should have liability insurance to cover you, but in case the other driver is uninsured, then uninsured motorist coverage protects you.
+Uninsured Motorist Coverage: to pay for your medical bills when the other driver is at fault and causes an accident.
+Ideally, they should have liability insurance to cover you, but in case the other driver is uninsured, then uninsured motorist coverage protects you.

 For motorbike owners, there’s motorcycle insurance available as well.

 Every policy is different, so please make sure you read the fine print of what’s included and what’s not.
-For example, damages caused by flood might not be covered in some homeowners policies, so you might want to consider getting flood insurance as an add-on.
+For example, damages caused by the flood might not be covered in some homeowners’ policies, so you might want to consider getting flood insurance as an add-on.

-In case someone gets injured inside your rented apartment, you renters insurance can pay for their medical expenses too.
+In case someone gets injured inside your rented apartment, your renters’ insurance can pay for their medical expenses too.
 As always read the fine print to understand what’s covered and what’s not covered by the policy.

 We all love our dogs, cats, and other pets.
 They are family members and they deserve the best treatment in case of any illness or accident.
 Pet insurance helps pet owners with the vet bills in case an unfortunate situation arises where the pet needs medical attention.

 Pet insurance covers diagnoses as well as treatments, in most cases.

 Identity theft can cause serious damage to a person’s ability to secure a mortgage or a car loan.
 What if someone uses your social security number to do fraudulent activities?
 Besides being stressful, it can be an expensive process to reclaim your identity and repair the credit reports.

 Identity Theft Insurance can help cover some costs such as legal fees, lost wages, childcare costs, phone bills, credit reports, etc. associated with the process of reclaiming your identity.